bobvanderlinden/probot-auto-merge/README.md

 It yet again allows you to configure this per association.

-Note that `maxRequestedChanges` takes presedence over `minApprovals`.
+Note that `maxRequestedChanges` takes precedence over `minApprovals`.

 In the example below, automatic merges will be blocked when one of the owners, members or collaborators has requested changes.